Yarikx/Yarikx.github.io/_posts/2015-04-16-Not-RxJava-for-lazy-folks.md

 categories: RxJava Android
 permalink: /NotRxJava/
 comments: true
+description: How to understand RxJava by implementing one
+keywords: "RxJava, Android, Java, Observable, Observer, reactivex.io, reactive"
 ---

 These days if you are an android developer, you might hear some hype about RxJava.